 Think of hormones as messengers.

-Messengers who are sent around the body to certain organs and cells to exert a certain function.
+Messengers who are sent around the body to specific organs and cells to exert a particular function.
 Or pass a message.

 By nature, hormones are available in your body.